bahrus/pdpu/README.md

 });
 ```

-This will create a custom element with name my-pipeline-action.
-It applies the second argument, a function to the input property of the custom element, every tie the input changes.
-It then stores the result in property "value", and emits and event with name "value-changed".
+This will create a custom element with name "my-pipeline-action".
+It applies the second argument, a function, to the "input" property of the custom element, every time the input changes.
+It then stores the result in property "value", and emits an event with name "value-changed".

 Then you can replace the pipeline processing script tag above with: